 Hi there friends!
 Welcome back if you stopped by last week to see my Fall Tablescape.
 If you’re new here, Welcome!
 Feel free to check out my fall table, it’s filled with dahlias, succulents and the cutest little mini eggplants you ever did see!
 And then you can make your way back here for my Fall Family Room Tour!

 My tour really starts with the coffee table.
 If you saw my post with my fall color inspiration, you’ll know I chose a really non traditional color palate.
 I envisioned soft pinks and greens with just a hint of coral orange for fall.

 I put together this fall arrangement with some pink roses and greenery from the grocery store, a few dahlias from the farmers market, and some succulents from my porch.
 I did a little tutorial the other day on my Instagram stories.
 I love how it came together.

 It brings together all the colors that I wanted in my home this fall.

 I traded out my summer pillows with gray velvet pillows.
 I think changing out your pillow covers from one season to another is the best way to change up your decor.
+Once you shop high quality pillows, you’ll see the difference and see how it lasts so long.
 The summer covers were a lighter fabric and lighter gray color.
 Bringing in new fabrics, especially velvet really adds the fall warm and cozy factor.

 I found this pink pillow at a recent french antique barn sale and I fell in love with the colors.
 It has a more boho vibe and is a thick tapestry fabric.
 The perfect fabric for fall decor.